 Not all viewing seasons are created equally; the flurry of excitement surrounding one isn’t necessarily going to carry over to the next.
 And if we’re being completely honest, the number of essential or breakout shows each season (or even each year) can usually be counted on one hand.
 But what you can depend on is the recurrence of faithful tropes and set-ups, whether for better or worse.
 We’re still coming out the backend of the moé fever that gripped the community some few years past, and superheroes are proving just as popular in anime as they are on the silver screen.
 One of the most commonplace themes remains the curious case of an all-girl (or at least predominantly female) group of characters getting together to, well, hang out.

 The premise was simple: the story of a handful of teenage girls who discover and nurture their shared love of motorbikes.
 It was, admittedly, just another high school set anime dealing with the everyday events of a mite unusual club.
-Factor in characters whose archetypes were sure to clash, a catchy opening song, and themes of friendship, adventure and acceptance and you’ve got a perfectly serviceable anime on your hands, if one with disappointing lows to drag down the lows.
+Factor in characters whose archetypes were sure to clash, a catchy opening song, and themes of friendship, adventure and acceptance and you’ve got a perfectly serviceable anime on your hands, if one with disappointing lows to drag down the highs.